 (c) Disposition of contract payments withheld or suspended.

 (4) Liquidated damages.
-See 5122.302(c) for officials authorized to adjust or waive assessments of liquidated damages in accordance with DFARS 222.406-9(c)(4).Subpart 5122.8 – Equal Employment Opportunity
+See 5122.302(c) for officials authorized to adjust or waive assessments of liquidated damages in accordance with DFARS 222.406-9(c)(4).

+Subpart 5122.5 - Use of Project Labor Agreements for Federal Construction Projects.

+5122.504 General requirements for project labor agreements.

+(d) Exceptions to project labor agreement requirements—

+(1) Exception.
+The format for a determination and findings (D&F) shall be used to make a request for exception to the requirements at 22.503(b) and shall be submitted to the address at 5101.290-1(b)(2)(ii)(C) in the Enterprise Staff Management System (ETMS) for senior procurement executive approval.

+Subpart 5122.8 – Equal Employment Opportunity

 5122.805 Procedures.